-Every professional needs a good network to do their jobs at the highest level possible.
+Every professional needs a good network to do their job at the highest level possible.
 We believe that the same goes for landscape professionals.
-That’s why our group of managerial staff are certified by the Massachusetts Association of Landscape Professionals as MCLPs.
+That’s why our group of managerial staff is certified by the Massachusetts Association of Landscape Professionals as MCLPs.

 But that’s just for our state.
 On a national level, Landscape America is also part of the National Association of Landscape Professionals (NALP), which is something that we believe also benefits our clients.
 We believe that when landscaping companies get involved in their state associations, as well as the NALP, it benefits our industry as a whole.

 Some of our reasons for membership in the NALP include access to the most popular landscape industry events, peer learning and mentorship opportunities, and legislation resources.
 Getting involved is important.

 Here’s a little bit more about what we’ve gained from being part of the NALP.

 Peer learning & mentorship: sharp crews and motivated leaders

 One of the most important aspects of our Landscape America’s NALP membership is the learning we’ve had access to through our peers — and the mentorship they’ve offered us over the years.
 By learning from experts in the field, our leadership team and crews have kept their skills sharp and adapted to challenges as they’ve come along, keeping your property stunning and safe along the way.

 On a personal level, a great example of this mentorship is from 2009 when I was able to participate in the Trailblazer Program, which is still running today.
 The program gave me the opportunity to spend one day with a select industry veteran (a “trailblazer”) to view their facility, meet their team, and ultimately learn how they’ve grown.